 You may be suitable for stem cell transplant if you have recurring lymphoma.
 You will receive high doses of chemotherapy and / or radiation therapy to destroy both the lymphoma cells and healthy blood cells in the bone marrow.
 After that, you will receive healthy blood-forming stem cells from a donor.
 New blood cells will then develop from the transplanted stem cells.

-Talk to us if you would like to find out the treatment options that are best suited for you.
+Make an appointment if you would like to find out more about the treatment options that are best suited for you.

 After Treatment Care

 After your treatment, it is important to keep all follow-up appointments.
 During these visits, your doctors will ask about your symptoms, do physical exams such as checking the size and firmness of lymph nodes, or order blood and imaging tests.